BSW Admissions Process

-NOTE: Students that completed all of their course requirements prior to this semester's application will hear by the end of next week.
-Students that have grades pending from required courses being taken this semester will hear after grades for the semester.
+NOTE: Students that have grades pending from required courses being taken this semester will hear after grades for the semester.

 The BSW degree program at Texas State University is an exciting educational adventure for students who really want to make a difference in the world.
 Classes are small, and students have lots of opportunities to work closely with faculty and their classmates.
 Students in the BSW degree program study: